 You tell us the three magic words - "I'll take it".
 Send a check for your purchase, along with the name of the Class 3 Dealer you will be using to complete the transfer in your state.
 If you do not have a dealer, let us know and we will be happy to connect you with a reputable dealer.

 You return the completed Form 4's to the in-state dealer, along with (2) fingerprint cards, (1) citizenship authorization, and a transfer tax check made payable to Bureau of Alcohol, Tobacco, Firearms & Explosives for the one time per item transfer tax.
 (BATFE will accept a credit card for the transfer tax.
 A place for this info is on the Form 4 paperwork.)
-A $200.00 transfer tax applies to Short BBL Shotguns, Short BBL Rifles, Machine Guns and Suppressors; a $5.00 transfer tax applies to items classified as Any Other Weapons - "AOW".
+A $200.00 transfer tax applies to Short BBL Shotguns, Short BBL Rifles, Machine Guns, Destructive Devices and Suppressors; a $5.00 transfer tax applies to items classified as Any Other Weapons - "AOW".